 a capitalist, socialist, Republican, or Democrat.

 Looking back at what I wrote in 2009, I am pleased with my own consistency on this issue.
-Nevertheless, it saddens me to see just how far the group with which I formerly affiliated has changed since 2009.
+Nevertheless, it saddens me to see just how much the group with which I formerly affiliated has changed since 2009.

 No comments: